-My heart beat fast.
+My heart was beating as if I had just run a 5k.
 I could feel my chest expand as I took a deep breath to calm my nerves.
 Deep down, I knew this was the right decision, even though the numbers staring back at my from my computer screen were more than I had ever spent on my business.

 I did another mental calculation of my upcoming business expenses and checked the balance in my bank account one last time.